Skip to content

 Measurable operational gains, in 90 days.

-Deeplinq connects your ERP, MES, and document systems to AI agents that work against concrete operations — without forcing a multi-year platform migration.
+deeplinq connects your ERP, MES, and document systems to AI agents that work against concrete operations — without forcing a multi-year platform migration.

 In private preview with selected industrial and services enterprises across EMEA.